Dermochelys/check-android-elf-alignment/README.md

 This action:
 - Focuses on 64-bit architectures (`arm64-v8a` and `x86_64`) as 32-bit `.so` files do not need to be aligned.
-- Scans for any/all `.apk` and `.so` files present, checks the ELF alignment, and reports on the results.
+- Scans for any/all `.apk`, `.aar`, and `.so` files present, checks the ELF alignment, and reports on the results.

 ## Usage